andersonfrailey/andersonfrailey.github.io/_mdcontent/intro_to_py21.md

 Internally, Py21 will take this dictionary and update each parameter it contains accordingly.
 This is handled using a package called ParamTools.

 ## Using ParamTools
 To make changing the rules of the game easy, I enlisted a package called  [ParamTools](https://paramtools.org/) .
 ParamTools is a Python library centered around handling parameter processing and validation for computational models.
-With ParamTools, I was able to set the basic rules of the game as defaults and provide a simple method for changing them to run simulations under different conditions all while validating any user input.
+With ParamTools, I was able to set the basic rules of the game as defaults and provide a simple method for changing them to run simulations under different conditions, all while validating any user input.

 Take as an example the number of decks used in a game.
 Using a simple JSON format, I can set the default value for this parameter (`num_decks`) to 8, and set minimum and maximum values used for input validation: